HewlettPackard/ratekeeper-neutron-ml2-plugin/README.rst

 Requirements
 ============

-The ratekeeper kernel module must be installed before this plugin can be enabled.
+The Ratekeeper kernel module must be installed before this plugin can be enabled.
 You can download the ratekeeper-kmod from:

 * Source: https://github.com/HewlettPackard/ratekeeper-kmod